jbdrvl/cryptography/README.md

 **NOTE:** These cryptographic implementations are just 'educational' implementations to show and understand how the algorithms work, but should not be used in 'serious' cryptographic environments, as these implementations could be subject to simple attacks (which I may code as well.. - e.g. timing attack on DES, [attack on RC4](https://link.springer.com/content/pdf/10.1007%2F3-540-45537-X_1.pdf)..).

 ## Data Encryption Standard - DES
+Well-known symetric-key block cipher.

 ## Diffie-Hellman Key Exchange
+Key exchange which can be used in IPsec, the TLS handshake and more.

 ## Feistel Cipher
 Block cipher used in other algorithms such as DES.

 ## RC4
 Stream cipher used in WPA, WEP, TLS/SSL, Remote Desktop, ...

+## Vigenere and Ceasar Ciphers
+Elementary and easy-to-use ciphers.